Eye Exams & Your Health

 Our compassionate team will carry out your exam efficiently and effectively.
 Please plan for roughly an hour for your visit.

-From the moment you walk into the clinic, through your exam, and into picking your frames, serving you comes first.
+From the moment you walk into our eye clinic, through your exam, and into picking your eyeglass frames, serving you comes first.

 Please let us know if you have questions or want clarification.
 We’re dedicated to your comfort and understanding.
 Book your appointment today.